code-lucidal58/python_inception/part_1_data_types.md

 `.get()` function is used.
 It takes two arguments: the key to accessed and the default value in case the key does not exist.

 ## Other data types
 complex, byte, bytearray, tuples, set, frozenset
+***NOTE***: Searching for membership is faster in sets, as compared to lists and tuples.
+Hence, membership in dictionary is also fast.

 ## Is everything an object?
 Everything is an object.
 Functions are objects of type function.
 Similarly, class is an instance of type class.
 Hence, they